 5 ways to upgrade your digital branding strategy

-A Forbes report says that consistent branding across all channels increases revenue by 23%.
+A Forbes report says consistent branding across all channels increases revenue by 23%.
 Here’s how to set up a solid digital branding strategy.

 1. A user-focused website

 If you want to create a successful digital branding presence, then you need a website.
 Your website should epitomise your brand.
-A website that is not aligned with your branding efforts feels disconnected from the business image you want to portray.
+A website not aligned with your branding efforts feels disconnected from the business image you want to portray.

 Your website is also the hub of the brand message portrayed via content.
 Customers want to believe that you are knowledgeable and trustworthy.
 Therefore, create market-relevant content to build your brand.